-For TiVo OS, we are relying on these third-party hardware companies to assist in the development, distribution and launch of a new market entry product.
+For TiVo OS, we are relying on third-party hardware companies to assist in the development, distribution and launch of a new market entry product.
 If one or more of these third parties is unable or unwilling to meet its obligations regarding such entry, the success of TiVo OS could be harmed.

-We also depend on a third-party partner for certain TiVo-branded hardware devices that are sold through the TiVo website.
-If this third-party partner fails to perform its obligations, we may be unable to find alternative suppliers or deliver our products and services sold through the TiVo website in a timely manner or with the features and functionality customers expect.
-In addition, our third-party partner may depend on sole suppliers for key components and services in order to manufacture DVRs and non-DVR set top boxes which run our software, and they may be subject to risks of supply shortages and unexpected cost increases, including the supply chain disruption resulting from the COVID-19 pandemic and other macroeconomic factors.
-Additionally, certain features and functionalities of our TiVo service and DVRs depend on third-party components and technologies.
+In addition, our third-party partners may depend on suppliers for key components and services in order to manufacture hardware products that run our software, and they may be subject to risks of supply shortages and unexpected cost increases.

+Additionally, certain features and functionalities of our TiVo OS, TiVo service, and DVRs and non-DVR set-top-boxes that incorporate our software depend on third-party components and technologies.
 If we or our third-party partners are unable to purchase or license such third-party components or technologies, we may not be able to offer certain related features and functionalities to our customers.
-In such a case, the desirability of our products to our customers could be reduced, thus harming our business, financial condition and results of operation.
+In such a case, the desirability of our products to our customers could be reduced, thus harming our business, financial condition, and results of operations.

-We also rely on third parties to whom we outsource supply chain activities related to inventory warehousing, order fulfillment, distribution and other direct sales logistics to provide cost-effective and efficient supply chain services.
+We also rely on third parties to whom we outsource supply chain activities related to inventory warehousing, order fulfillment, distribution, and other direct sales logistics to provide cost-effective and efficient supply chain services.
 We cannot be sure that these parties will perform their obligations as expected or that any revenue, cost savings or other benefits will be derived from the efforts of these parties.
-If one or several of our third-party supply chain partners were to discontinue service to us, our ability to fulfill sales orders through the TiVo website and distribute inventory timely, cost effectively, or at all, may be delayed or prevented, which could harm our business, financial condition and results of operation.
+If one or several of our third-party supply chain partners were to discontinue service to us, our ability to fulfill sales orders through the TiVo website and distribute inventory timely, cost effectively, or at all, may be delayed or prevented, which could harm our business, financial condition, and results of operation.
 Any of these events could require us to undertake unforeseen additional responsibilities or devote additional resources to commercialize our TiVo service.
 Any of these outcomes could harm our ability to compete effectively and achieve increased market acceptance and brand recognition.